Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 You get access to:

-In the free plan, you can also import data from Slack and get all Pumble’s benefits for free.
+In the free plan, you can import data from Slack and get all Pumble’s benefits for free.

 Pumble’s Pro plan includes all free features, plus: